shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 The P-value is no longer statistically significant: `0.2069618`

 But, in truth, what we did above isn't exactly the same as running a test, shutting it off, and then analyzing the results.
-I ran the experiment for 30 days, but still gave people unlimited time to convert, as I haven't brought in the effects of attribution windows yet.
-So, let's examine what the p-values and lift look like over-time.
-We'll simulate running the experiment for 30 days (as I did above), but we'll allow an additional 14 days after the experiment for everyone to convert (so the people entering the experiment get 14 days).
-This is actually forcing an attribution window of varying degrees.
-It forces a 14-day attribution window for the people who entered the experiment on the last day, an 15-day attribution window for the people that enter the day before, and so on.
-I chose 14 days because I want to limit the effects of the attribution-window-like effect you would see if I chose a 2-day or 7-day window, like I will below.
+I ran/simulated the experiment for `60` days, but still gave people unlimited time to convert, so that I could show a fair comparison against what we've previously done.

+What we might do, for example, is run a test for 60 days, shut off the test, and look at the results on that day.
+(Alternatively, we could have allowed everyone in the experiment an additional 7 days to convert, to give people at the end of the experiment a fair chance to convert.
+But we'll ignore this scenario, since it doesn't affect the main point.)

+Let's look at the conversion rates, p-values, and percent change (from A's conversion rate to B's conversion rate) over time.
+I'll show what the numbers would look like if we shut of the experiment at day `60` (brown dashed line) and day `90` (purple dashed line).

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-9-1.png)

+The phenomenon of the conversion rates starting at very low, and plateauing is from the fact that, of the ~`10.0%` or so people that will convert, only a fraction will do so on the first day; and as time goes on, you have the built up momentum from everyone that has previously entered into the experiment, starting to convert.

+The bump at the end of `90` days is because I only simulated `90` days of data.
+After `90` days, the number of trials (denominator) stops increasing, but the number of conversions keeps going up because our distribution of "days from entering experiment to converting" is over a duration of 30 days.
+This is the same effect you would see if you actually shut off your experiment on day `90` and still counted conversions (for the next 30 days).

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-10-1.png)

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-11-1.png)

+You can see from the two graphs above that, **in this simulation**, the lower/diluted percent change between conversion rates i.e. lift (compared with the immediate lift of `7.00%`) is not large enough to be statistically significant, for all but a few instances during the experiment.
+It **appears** what is happening is we are not capturing enough of our signal, which seems to support the concern of diminishing lift.

+Please note that this exact effect is far from guaranteed, even if the concerns of diminishing lift are valid.
+For example, if the overall and immediate lift were higher, it's possible that even the diluated lift would still be statistically significant if there was a large enough effect and/or sample size.

 Attribution Windows
 -------------------